sahil-yindii/frontend_dev_challenge/PROBLEM.md

 ## Ground rules

 1. **AI tools are allowed and expected.** Use Cursor, Copilot, Claude, ChatGPT, whatever you like.
-We care about how *well* you use them.
+We care about how _well_ you use them.
 You own every line you submit: in the follow-up interview we will pick lines from your diff and ask you to explain them.
 2. **Do not modify** `lib/service/fake_api_service.dart` or anything in `assets/data/`.
 That is "the backend" — you can read it to learn the API contract, but pretend you can't deploy changes to it.
 3. **Do not upgrade** Flutter or any package.
 Toolchain is pinned:
    **Flutter 3.27.0**, **Java 17** (for Android builds).
+If you are using a physical iPhone device with iOS 26 for debugging, you can use flutter version **3.38.10** to support debug run.
 4. **Commit as you go.** One logical change per commit, with messages that tell the story ("Fix X because Y", not "wip").
 Your commit history is part of the assessment.
+Add ticket name prefix in your commit message, e.g "[RES-101] fixed logic"
 5. Note roughly how long you spent, honestly, in `solutions.md`.

 ---

 ## Part A — Bug tickets

-These are real tickets from our QA team, written the way we receive them: symptoms only.
+These are real tickets from our team, written the way we receive them: symptoms only.
 For each one you take on: **reproduce it, find the root cause, fix it properly, and write up the diagnosis** in `solutions.md`.